Skip over sidebar nav to the content section

 Every student will eventually interact with the business world.
 A sound understanding of business principles is becoming increasingly necessary for future architects, especially those who aspire to own or manage their own firm.
 An architectural education also provides a good foundation for careers in real estate, construction management, and development.
 The University of Illinois offers outstanding programs in both architecture and business; SBMA brings the resources of these programs together to provide valuable knowledge to its members.
 Several members of SBMA participate in the three-year M.Arch/MBA program.
 SBMA advocates a new approach to the architecture profession: uniting solid design judgment with savvy business expertise.

-2024-2025 SBMA Board
+2025-2026 SBMA Board

-• Board Members – Sam Baker, Julia Davis
+• Vice-President: Julia Davis

 Solar Decathlon